 Dry Needling Acupuncture

-Acupuncture has been used for thousands of years across the world and it continues to show its effectiveness in treating many health problems.
-Our acupuncture clinic near Sandy specialises in dry needling, a modern adaptation of traditional Chinese acupuncture.
-On its own or when combined with massage, it becomes a highly effective tool for treating stubborn muscular pain.
+Acupuncture has been used for thousands of years across the world and modern research continues to show its effectiveness for several problems.
+While massage is extremely effective, there are sometimes problems that it cannot cure, and this is where dry needling can really make a difference.
+Our acupuncture clinic near Shefford specialises in dry needling, a modern adaptation of traditional Chinese acupuncture.

 Where to find us